-Rule 10-Delayed Penalties
+Rule 10 - Delayed Penalties

-- If a third player of any team is to be penalized while two players of the same team are serving penalties, the penalty time of the third player shall not commence until the penalty time of one of the two players already penalized has expired.
-The third penalized player takes his place in the penalty bench. - a) He may be substituted for on the ice to keep the on-ice strength at no less than three skaters for his team.
-When any team shall have three players serving penalties at the same time and because of the delayed penalty rule, a substitute for the third offender is on the ice, none of the three penalized players on the penalty bench may return to the ice until play has been stopped.
-When play has been stopped, the player whose full penalty time has expired may return to the ice. - b) During play, the timekeeper shall permit the players to return to the ice in the order of expiry of their penalties, but only when the penalized team is entitled to have more than four players on the ice.
+If a third player of any team shall be penalized while two players of the same team are serving penalties, the penalty time of the third player shall not commence until the penalty time of one of the two players already penalized has elapsed.
+The third penalized player must at once proceed to the penalty bench.
+He may be substituted for on the ice to keep the on-ice strength at no less than three skaters for his team.

+- a) When any team shall have three players serving penalties at the same time and because of the delayed penalty rule, a substitute for the third offender is on the ice, none of the three penalized players on the penalty bench may return to the ice until play has been stopped.
+When play has been stopped, the player whose full penalty time has expired may return to the ice. - b) During the play, the penalty timekeeper shall permit the return to the ice of the penalized players, in the order of expiry of their penalties, but only when the penalized team is entitled to have more than four players on the ice.
 Otherwise, these players must wait until the first stoppage of play after the expiration of their penalties to be released from the penalty bench. - c) When the penalties of two players of the same team will expire at the same time, the Referee(s) shall report the 1st infraction to the penalty timekeeper and any subsequent penalties shall be reported in the order they occur on the ice.
-The 1st minor penalty reported shall be the 1st player out. - d) When a major and minor penalty are imposed at the same time on different players of the same team, the penalty timekeeper shall record the minor as being the first penalty. - e) If the referee has a delayed penalty on a team, and the penalty is a 4- minute minor, he shall report ALL penalties to the penalty timekeeper, even if a goal is scored.
-All penalties must be recorded on the game sheet for the purpose of the 6 -minute game ejection.
+The 1st minor penalty reported shall be the 1st player out. - d) When a 5-minute major and 2-minute minor penalty are imposed at the same time on different players of the same team, the penalty timekeeper shall record the minor as being the first of such penalties. - e) In the situation where the Referee has a delayed penalty on a team, and the penalty in question is one of the 2-minute major or 4-minute major penalties, he shall report ALL penalties to the penalty timekeeper, even if a goal is scored.
+All 2-minute and 4-minute majors must be recorded on the game sheet for the purpose of the 6-minute game ejection rule.